Zamony/wmwm/README.md

   -padding-top      Value of top padding (useful for panels and bars) -term string      A command to launch terminal emulator (default "xterm")
 ```
+You may want to use panel or status bar with wmwm.
+I use tint2 with the configuration file available [here](https://gist.github.com/Zamony/a2440eb20dbc530a2d0380909738566e)